cagan-bayram/Mentoro/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Contributing

+Contributions are welcome!
+If you would like to help implement any of the items in the [roadmap](./ROADMAP.md) feel free to open a pull request.
+Please run `npm run lint` before submitting changes.